-We are looking for an Administrative Assistant who will be responsible for the overall administration of the Center which includes but is not limited to the following: monthly reports, personnel records, general office files, a membership registration, documentation of member and staff attendance, professional use of phones, office inventory and supplies, receipt and dissemination of mail, supervision of paid or volunteer support staff, and other administrative duties as assigned by Center Director.
+We are looking for a part-time Administrative Assistant who will be responsible for the overall administration of the Center which includes but is not limited to the following: monthly reports, personnel records, general office files, a membership registration, documentation of member and staff attendance, professional use of phones, office inventory and supplies, receipt and dissemination of mail, supervision of paid or volunteer support staff, and other administrative duties as assigned by Center Director.

 Major Duties & Responsibilities

 Provide administrative oversight, direction, training, and support to staff, volunteers, and interns for the effective and professional administration of the Center.

 Under the direction and approval of the Center Director, establish and maintain systems to monitor and manage employee records and files; conduct new employee orientations; and oversee and document the use of sick, vacation, and personal leave and lateness.

 Under the direction and approval of the center director, establish and maintain systems to monitor and manage member registration and attendance records.